From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

 Protecting your jewellery out of the house

-Adding your jewellery and any other high risk items worth over £1,000 (think laptops, art, coin collections or musical instruments), to your home insurance policy means you have the option to cover the items at home or away.
+Adding your jewellery and any other high risk items worth over £1,000 (think laptops, art, coin collections or musical instruments), to your home insurance policy means you have the option to cover the items at home and away.

 Items worn or carried around on a day-to-day basis can be covered ‘away from home’.